 They may be at a higher price point, but if you’re a frequent gamer, the investment may be worth the higher cost.
 Want to scale back on the price?
 Check out some of the other options in Oakley’s gaming collection.

 Can I wear blue light glasses all day?

-If you’ve experienced symptoms of digital eye strain, it’s best to see your eye doctor.
-Get an exam to make sure there’s nothing else causing your symptoms, and ask if computer glasses could help make your workdays more comfortable.
+If you’ve experienced symptoms of digital eye strain, it’s best to see your eye doctor and get a comprehensive eye exam to make sure there’s nothing else causing your symptoms.
+Ask your eye doctor if computer glasses could help make your workdays more comfortable.